-In September 2020, we announced that a 40% ORR was observed in the subset of refractory multiple myeloma patients deemed triple class refractory who received 60 mCi or greater total body dose (TBD).
+In September 2020, we announced that a 40% ORR was observed in the subset of refractory multiple myeloma patients deemed triple class refractory who received 60 mCi or greater TBD.
 Triple class refractory is defined as patients that are refractory to immunomodulatory, proteasome inhibitors and anti-CD38 antibody drug classes.
-The 40% ORR (6/15 patients) represents triple class refractory patients enrolled in Part A of Cellectar's CLOVER-1 study and additional patients enrolled in Part B from March through May 2020 and received $\geq$ 60mCi TBD.
-All MM patients enrolled in the expansion cohort are required to be at least triple class refractory.
+The 40% ORR (6/15 patients) represents triple class refractory patients enrolled in Part A of Cellectar's CLOVER-1 study and additional patients enrolled in Part B from March through May 2020 and received $\geq$ 60mCi TBD (25 mCi/m2 single bolus, 31.25 mCi/m2 fractionated, 37.5 mCi/m2 fractionated) either as a bolus dose or fractionated.
+Patients with MM received 40 mg of dexamethasone concurrently beginning within 24 hours of the first CLR 131 infusion.
+All MM patients enrolled in the expansion cohort are required to be triple class refractory.
 The additional six patients enrolled in 2020 were heavily pre-treated with an average of nine prior multi-drug regimens.
-Three patients received a total body dose of $\geq$ 60 mCi and three received less than 60 mCi.
+Three patients received a TBD of $\geq$ 60 mCi and three received less than 60 mCi.
 Consistent with the data released in February 2020, patients receiving $\geq$ 60 mCi typically exhibit greater responses.
-Based on study results to date, patients continue to tolerate CLR 131 well, with the most common and almost exclusive treatment emergent adverse events being cytopenias.
+Based on study results to date, patients continue to tolerate iopofosine well, with the most common and almost exclusive treatment-emergent adverse events are cytopenias, such as thrombocytopenia, neutropenia, and anemia.